KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 To minimize the variance of the data, additional data was generated.

 I generated new images from preexisting images for each classifier in the training set.
-New images were generated for each bin until all bins had the same amount of images as the max bin.
+New images were generated for each labeled traffic sign until all traffic signs had 150% the number of images as the previous traffic sign label with the highest frequency.
+This resulted in a training data set boost from 34,799 images to 129,797 images.

 The resulting classifier distribution in the augmented data set is given in the chart below.

 ![augmentedDataDistribution][augmentedDataDistribution]

-The steps to generating new images involved two modifications.
+The steps to generating new images involved three modifications.
 First, I convert the image into HLS format and alter the brightness of each pixel by anywhere from 80% to 120% of the original pixel.
 I convert the image back into RGB format, and I randomly rotate the image anywhere from -10 to 10 degrees.
 Finally, I randomly translate the image in the x or y direction anywhere from -2 to 2 pixels.

 Here is an example of an original image and a generated image: